Causal Retrieval with Semantic Consideration: Results

 \subsection{Causal Retrieval Tasks}

 We reformulate the e-CARE causal reasoning dataset into two causal retrieval tasks.
-In Task 1, the model retrieves the effect sentence given a cause query, while in Task 2, it retrieves the cause sentence given an effect query.
-Our results show that \ours\ achieves performance comparable to two strong baselines--DPR and GTR--when the retrieval pool is small (2,136 sentences, Table \ref{performance_retrieval} rows 2--5, cols 1--3 for Task 1, cols 10--12 for Task 2).
+In Task 1, the model retrieves the effect sentence given a cause query; in Task 2, it retrieves the cause sentence given an effect query.
+Under the small-pool setting (2,136 sentences), \ours\ performs comparable or stronger than baseline retrievers, as shown in Table~\ref{performance_retrieval} (cols 1–3 for both Task 1 and Task 2).

-Next, we examine how performance changes when the size of the retrieval pool increases by integrating 2 million sentences (XL) sampled from English Wikipedia or RedPajama.
-The results show that in most cases, \ours\ outperforms the two baselines (row 2--5, cols 4--9 for Task1, cols 13--18 for Task 2).
+Next, we evaluate performance under larger retrieval pools of 2 million sentences (XL) sampled from English Wikipedia or RedPajama, which introduce substantial semantic distractors and better approximate real-world retrieval conditions.
+Across these settings, \ours\ consistently outperforms baselines in most cases (cols 4-9).